 To make these easy tarts you will need:

-- 6 cups, approximately, of peeled, cored, sliced fresh pears.
+- Fresh pears.
 I used a combination of bosc and red Anjou pears.
-You could use all bosc, but I wouldn't use all Anjou.
-Or try half pear, and half apple such as Granny Smith.
+You could use all Bosc, but I wouldn't use all Anjou.
+Or try half pear and half apple such as Granny Smith.

 - Dried Cranberries.
-You could substitutue dried tart cherries.
-If using cherries, give them a little chop as they will be much larger than are the cranberries.
+You could substitute dried tart cherries.
+If using cherries, give them a little chop as they will be much larger than the cranberries.

 - Nuts.
 I used walnuts in my recipe.
 You could substitute pecans, or almonds with good results.
 Whichever nut you use ALWAYS toast them before adding them.